Predictive Maintenance (PdM)

 Predictive maintenance is often the first use case that is prioritized, and it is seldom the end game.
 In manufacturing, enabling predictive maintenance provides near term value by improving OEE and reducing maintenance costs.
-In the longer term it enables data collection that supports more advanced use cases such as lot size of one or more effective or flexible production line configurations.
+In the longer term, it enables data collection that supports more advanced use cases such as lot size of one or more effective or flexible production line configurations.

-In machine building, any time it is proactive rather than reactive, there is an opportunity for value creation- for example reducing truck rolls (sending out a truck for maintenance) is a cost saving method.
-In the longer term it enables data collection that supports more advanced use cases such as asset servitization.
+In machine building, any time it is proactive rather than reactive, there is an opportunity for value creation- for example, reducing truck rolls (sending out a truck for maintenance) is a cost saving method.
+In the longer term, it enables data collection that supports more advanced use cases such as asset servitization.

 How is the success of Predictive Maintenance measured for users and for the business?

-In the airline industry, uptime availability, number of truck rolls (sending out a field service technician), over the air updates, overall asset maintenance cost and time to availability.
+In the airline industry, uptime availability, the number of truck rolls (sending out a field service technician), over the air updates, overall asset maintenance cost and time to availability.